 However, ground mounting solar adds 15-40% to cost, and it generally requires a more sophisticated installer with real expertise in stand construction.
 You’ll also need to think about trenching for a buried cable connected to your electrical service panel, which can get costly with runs of more than 200’, due in part for the need to buy heavier wires to reduce line loss.
 So, you usually want an array site relatively close to your main electrical service panel.
 If the array is at all large, you may also need to upgrade that electrical panel.

-That said, going large with a ground-mounted system can make excellent sense for someone with high electric bills, especially if you plan to stay in the house for a decade or more.
+That said, going large with a ground-mounted system can make excellent sense if you have high electric bills, especially if you plan to stay in the house for a decade or more.

 The Biggest Decision You’ll Make in Solar